vkakerbeck/ml-agents/docs/Learning-Environment-Create-New.md

 has successfully *solved* the problem.

-**Note:** If you use TensorBoard, always increment or change the `run-id` you pass to the `mlagents-learn` command for each training run.
+**Note:** If you use TensorBoard, always increment or change the `run-id` you pass to the `mlagentsdev-learn` command for each training run.
 If you use the same id value, the statistics for multiple runs are combined and become difficult to interpret.